TakumiOtagaki/PseudoknotVisualizer/README.md

 Now, you can use our extension easily.
-After this step, the PseudoknotVisualizer extention will be automatically loaded when pymol starts.
+After this step, the PseudoknotVisualizer extention will be automatically loaded when PyMOL starts.

 If you skipped this step, you have to load manually (not recommended).